Clint Lowery

-Clint Lowery (born December 15, 1971) is an American musician, songwriter and producer, best known as the lead guitarist and backing vocalist of the rock band Sevendust.
+Clint Edward Lowery (born December 15, 1971) is an American musician, songwriter and producer, best known as a guitarist and backing vocalist in the rock band Sevendust.
 He has also played in Dark New Day and Still Rain, and served as the touring guitarist for Korn and Seether through most of 2007 and 2017, respectively.
 In 2008, he decided to work on new music as a solo artist, and the name of the project was titled Hello Demons Meet Skeletons.
 Lowery wrote and recorded a six-song EP while off the road with Sevendust, just for a week.
 He played every instrument on the CD, which was produced by his brother Corey Lowery.
 The EP, Chills, was released in October, followed by a tour at the same month.
 He would also later release two more EPs with HDMS.
 Also his fourth and last EP, Choices, was released in 2013.

 In summer of 2012, Lowery went on to form a band, Call Me No One, as lead vocalist and guitarist alongside Sevendust bandmate Morgan Rose.
 Their first album was released in June 2012, titled Last Parade.

 He unveiled a signature guitar for Paul Reed Smith, the PRS SE Clint Lowery in June 2013.